 sudo pacman -S vlc

 As a result, this process will automatically identify all the necessary dependencies and take care of them.
 In addition, to install multiple packages with a single command, use a space-separated list of packages.

 Installing a Local Package

-Pacman stores all downloaded packages in
+Pacman stores all downloaded packages in the

 In case you want to install the locally downloaded package, for example,